 I am a photographer, filmmaker and sound artist, primarily working in the fine art gallery and site specific arenas.
 This concept of time is crucial to my ideas, exchanging the classic definition of photography as a series of instant glimpses of the world in which we live, to a personal definition of ‘space-time’.

-Working during the day, I use my film camera to observe micro moments which I call ‘Little Instances of Time’.
+Working during the day, I uses a film camera to observe micro moments, ‘Little Instances of Time’.
 These ‘video postcards’ explore relationships between people and their environment.
-I am also an ArtDocumentary maker working collaboratively with other artists.
-Currently in production is a film for The Sainsbury Centre at UEA and Messums Gallery on the sculptor Laurence Edwards and the creation of a new work ‘Man Of Stones’ for the Sculpture Park at UEA.
+Bill is also an ArtDocumentary maker working collaboratively with other artists.

 As a nocturnal photographer and filmmaker, he maps ‘events’ in the Suffolk landscape.
 Having set the ‘stage’ I create the tools necessary to capture, through time exposures, the ‘performance’ of elements such as the sea or the wind.
 It is a unique document which taps into the natural energies.